micuat/CodingChallenges-Alt/README.md

 1. Snakes and Ladders: \*
     * `class` to `function`
     * `for of` to `for in`
+1. XOR:
+    * library uses ES6 so has to be replaced for p5

 \* DOM replaced by other input/output
 \*\* HTML5 example, no LiveJS version